Boston Man Charged in Roommate's Death at Vacation Rental in Hawaii

-A Boston man is one of two people charged in connection with the death of their roommate at a Hawaii vacation rental early Monday morning.
+A Boston man is one of two people arrested in connection with the death of their roommate at a Hawaii vacation rental early Monday morning.

 Alexander Germany-Wald, 31, of Boston, and Benjamin Fleming, 37, of Pittsburgh, Pennsylvania, are facing manslaughter charges for allegedly killing their 30-year-old roommate during a physical altercation.

+Sources told NBC10 Boston that Germany-Wald works for the prestigious firm Deloitte.
+A company spokesperson did not immediately respond to a request for comment.

 Hawaii Island Police said they received a call at 2:09 a.m.
-Monday for a man who was unresponsive and not breathing at a vacation rental on Walua Road in Kailua-Kona.
+Monday for a man who was unresponsive and not breathing at a condo complex on Walua Road in Kailua-Kona on the Big Island.

 Hawaii Fire Department personnel performed CPR but were unable to resuscitate him.